Tackling technical debt through strategic communication

 Fragmentation of knowledge and communication tools is consistently highlighted as one of the top recurring problems affecting developer productivity.

 The need to constantly switch context can be immensely time-consuming and increases the risk of overlooking crucial information.
-Moreover, there are not many tools that effectively support persistent, accurate, and accessible institutional knowledge.
-They also lack real-time multi-user editing capabilities (e.g. most diagramming tools), hindering asynchronous collaboration and communication.
+Moreover, there are not many tools that effectively support real-time, full-stack visibility into a specific system behavior or bug.
+They also lack collaborative editing capabilities, hindering asynchronous collaboration and communication.

 It’s akin to assembling IKEA furniture in one room but only being able to communicate in another.
 Imagine the waste of time and frustration of having to go into a different room, wait for your colleague to join, exchange the necessary information (”Pass the screwdriver”), and then back to the original room, recover from context switching, and then continue with your half-assembled project.

-Now, extend this analogy to the complexities of building a distributed system with hundreds of components across remote teams.
+Now, extend this analogy to the complexities of debugging a distributed system with hundreds of components across remote teams.
 The cognitive load required to reconcile work and communication is significantly magnified.

 In summary, many teams struggle with an over reliance on too many tools, some of which lack critical functionality necessary for effective team collaboration and information coherence.